brammitch/recharts-to-png/README.md

 # recharts-to-png

+A wrapper around [html2canvas](https://github.com/niklasvh/html2canvas) that will convert any element to an image with the `useGenerateImage` hook.

-Uses [html2canvas](https://github.com/niklasvh/html2canvas) to convert a [Recharts](https://github.com/recharts/recharts) chart to PNG.
+Originally written specifically to transform [Recharts](https://github.com/recharts/recharts) charts to PNG.

 Inspired by these Stack Overflow questions and answers from [peter.bartos](https://stackoverflow.com/questions/45086005/recharts-component-to-png/56223127?noredirect=1#comment100914961_56223127) and [AlbertMunichMar](https://stackoverflow.com/questions/57206626/download-chart-as-png-format-in-react-without-overwriting-the-dom).
 Special thanks to [HarmNullix](https://github.com/brammitch/recharts-to-png/issues/160#issuecomment-852812993) for helping to improve the performance of this library.